jaspervdj/hakyll/examples/hakyll/tutorial3.markdown

   and works on a higher level.
 - `CustomPage`: Basically the name says it - the preferred way of creating custom pages in Hakyll.
+- `CombinedRenderable`: A way of combining two other `Renderable`s - this is explained in tutorial 2.

 We will use a `CustomPage` here.
 Basically, all `Renderable` datatypes are in the end just `key: value` mappings.
 A CustomPage is created using the